The topological pressure of trapped sets in Kerr-(de Sitter) spacetimes: Dynamical preliminaries

-\begin{rmk} In the exact sub-extremal (i.e., when the angular momentum is less than the mass) Kerr spacetime case, a more direct proof is given in \cite[Proposition~3.6]{dy15}.
-By \cite[Theorem~3.2]{petersen2022wave}, the proof applies to sub-extremal Kerr-de Sitter spacetimes as well. \end{rmk}

-The tool we need to build the connection between the dynamical behaviour and the entropy term in (\ref{eq: definition of TPP, variational}) is the Pesin entropy formula (see \cite[Section~5]{pesin1977entropy}): \begin{thm} Let $\varphi$ be a $C^{1+\epsilon}-$diffeomorphism $\Gamma \rightarrow \Gamma$ and $\mu$ is an absolutely continuous $\varphi-$invariant probability measure, then we have
+The tool we need to build the connection between the dynamical behaviour and the entropy term in (\ref{eq: definition of TPP, variational}) is the Margulis-Ruelle inequality, which we recall next and we refer the reader to \cite{Ruelle-inequality} for more details. \begin{thm} Let $\varphi$ be a $C^{1+\epsilon}-$diffeomorphism $\Gamma \rightarrow \Gamma$ and let $\mu$ be a $\varphi-$invariant probability measure, then we have

 where $\Sigma(x)$ is the sum of all positive Lyapunov exponents: